raajeshmenghwar/wazuh-soc-siem-solution/02-installation/wazuh-settings-reference.md

 # Wazuh Settings Reference for Beginners

 This guide introduces essential configuration files, service commands, and troubleshooting steps for managing a Wazuh SIEM setup.
-It's written for students and SOC interns setting up a lab environment using Wazuh 4.x+.

 ---